hyperuplink/hyperuplink/docs/manual/admin/board/categories/index.md

-The delete is a **soft** one, meaning the rows are marked instead of dropped, and everything marked stops existing as far as the board is concerned: it leaves the listings and the _Latest Topics_ panel, it stops turning up in search and on profiles, and its URLs answer with a 404 to everyone who kept the link.
+The delete is a **soft** one, meaning the rows are marked instead of dropped, and everything marked stops existing as far as the board is concerned: it leaves the listings and the _Latest Topics_ panel, it stops turning up in search and on profiles, and its URLs return a 404 to everyone who kept the link.
 What it does leave behind are the rows themselves, and someone with access to the database can still bring a category back by hand, however nothing in the interface will do it for you.

 Adding a category takes a name and a slug in the window underneath.
-A board with no categories has nowhere to post, and the first thing a new board wants is a category and then a [forum]({{ manual "admin/board/forums" }}) inside it.
+A board with no categories has nowhere to post, and the first thing a new board needs is a category and then a [forum]({{ manual "admin/board/forums" }}) inside it.

 The page itself: [Administration → Board Settings → Categories]({{ hrefTo "admin/board/categories" }})